 Later that night something very strange happened to the Witchcraft as it hit an unidentified object.
 Burrack phoned it in to the coast guard and requested a tow back to shore.
 The coast guard waited for a flare but nothing followed the call – when they finally got to the ship’s last known position there was nothing to be found.
 Extensive searches never turned up any evidence of what had happened to the boat.

-These are my favorite choices out of the many famous disappearances in the Bermuda Triangle.
-What are your favorite tales from this strange area of the world?
+These are my favourite choices out of the many famous disappearances in the Bermuda Triangle.
+What are your favourite tales from this strange area of the world?
 Have you ever been to this part of the world?
 Please leave any opinions or thoughts on the matter in the comment section below!